 Pre-legalization psychedelic medicine is defined by an expanding of body of research that is matching the growing interest from the general population in this kind of healing.
 Join Dr. Emily Willow in an exploration of her career as a psychiatrist, researcher, and educator at this unique moment in the second psychedelic renaissance.

 Getting to Know Dr. Emily Willow

-Emily Williams, MD is a psychiatrist, researcher, and educator based in San Francisco, California.
+Emily Willow, MD is a psychiatrist, researcher, and educator based in San Francisco, California.
 She is an ardent advocate for psychedelic medicine and has worked on multiple clinical trials investigating psychedelic-assisted psychotherapy – including both MDMA and psilocybin.
 She is a member of the clinical research team for the Multidisciplinary Association for Psychedelic Studies (MAPS) at the San Francisco Insight and Integration Center.

-Additionally, Emily has a private practice in San Francisco, CA and is an attending psychiatrist at the University of California, San Francisco and Zuckerberg SF General Hospital in Psychiatric Emergency Services.
+Additionally, Dr. Willow has a private practice in San Francisco, CA and is an attending psychiatrist at the University of California, San Francisco and Zuckerberg SF General Hospital in Psychiatric Emergency Services.
 She holds multiple mentorship and teaching roles, including at the California Institute of Integral Studies (CIIS) in the Center for Psychedelic Therapies and Research and the School of Consciousness and Transformation.

 Mind Medicine in this Pre-Legalization Moment

 Dr. Willow is a psychiatrist who has worked on the clinical trials for psychedelics and offers ketamine-assisted psychotherapy (KAP), which is the only psychedelic currently offered outside of clinical trials in the United States.
 In this pre-legalization time period, there has been “an explosion of popular media articles…blogs, podcasts, New York Times articles, and Today Show pieces on psychedelic medicine.